Dotnet-Boxed/Templates/MVC 6 API.md

   - **.NET Core** - Run cross platform (on Windows, Mac and Linux).
 The framework is made up of NuGet packages which can be shipped with the application so it is fully stand-alone.
   - **.NET Framework** - Gives you access to the full breadth of libraries available in .NET instead of the subset available in .NET Core but requires it to be pre-installed.
   - **Both** (Default) - Target both .NET Core and .NET Framework.
+- **Profiler** - Collect and view profiling information about HTTP requests, database queries and exceptions when running your app in development mode.
+  - **Prefix** - Built by the team at Stackify.
+Prefix has almost no negative impact on application performance.
+Install the Prefix tool from https://prefix.io, then view your profiling information from multiple apps in one web page.
+  - **None** (Default) - No profiler is being used.
+  -
 #### Security

 - **HttpsEverywhere** (Default=On) - Use the HTTPS scheme and TLS security across the entire site, redirects HTTP to HTTPS and adds a Strict Transport Security (HSTS) HTTP header with preloading enabled.
 Configures the primary and reverse proxy web servers for best security and adds a development certificate file for use in your development environment.